Click 'Read more' down on the right to see the full article...

 - When you put the fish in the pond, acclimate the temperatures as closely as you possibly can.
 If they come from ice-water, put them back in ice-water.
 Please understand that fish can come up in temperature twice as fast as they can go down in temperature.
 For example, dropping a fish from 60° to 40° is very stressful, whereas coming up from 40° to 60° is nowhere near as hard on the fish.

-- For more expert advice about transporting koi in various seasons and climates, click here.
+- Click here for expert advice from Dr. Erik Johnson about transporting koi in various seasons and climates.